petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/documents-and-media.md

 ![Analytics data for documents can be viewed in a table format.](documents-and-media/images/01.png)

 A list of your site's documents and media appear along with different metrics.
-To download this data as a CSV file, click _Download Report_.
-See [downloading reports](../../reference/downloading-reports.md) to learn more.
+To download this data as a CSV file, click *Download Reports*.
+See [Downloading Reports](../../reference/downloading-reports.md) to learn more.

 !!! note
     Analytics data for documents is collected through the Documents and Media widget.
 For information on how to use other types of fragments and widgets to collect data on documents, see [Tracking Custom Assets](./tracking-custom-assets.md)

 ## Visitor Behavior

 The Overview tab of an asset's detail presents several data presentations.
-To download this dashboard view as a PDF file, click _Download Report_.
-See [downloading reports](../../reference/downloading-reports.md) to learn more.
+To download this dashboard view as a PDF file, click *Download Reports*.
+See [Downloading Reports](../../reference/downloading-reports.md) to learn more.

 The first chart, called visitor behavior, contains four important metrics: